yakovmeister/restify-router-config/readme.md

 * Sorting - will sort your routes, wildcards has been taken into account too.
 * Grouping - will add a prefix to your routes depending on the group.
 * Multiple Middleware - will let you add one or more middleware in most convenient way.
+* Pre/Post Middleware - let's you define whether the middleware should execute before or after executing your function

 ## Installation